 Atem looked at Seto for a moment.
 Then he returned his gaze to the table and took a sip of soup.

-"…Of course."
+"......Of course."

-A brief silence.
+There was a brief silence.

 Atem took another piece of bread.

-One week in the living world.
+One week since coming to the living world.

 There was no reason to go outside.